faster-cpython/ideas/3.12/README.md

 This is the most important part of a fast VM, and the most complex (unless we want a fully concurrent, parallel cycle GC).
 Ultimately we will need a JIT compiler, but it is clear from the relatively poor performance of Jython and IronPython that simply compiling to machine code is not magic pixie dust.
-Remembering that not doing something at all is always preferable to doing it faster, we want to optimize by removing overheads, including type-checks, boxing and unboxing, reference counting operations, object allocation.
+Remembering that not doing something at all is always preferable to doing it faster, we want to optimize by removing overheads, including type-checks, boxing and unboxing, reference counting operations, and object allocation.

 ### Region selection